HenrikHag/ARK_db/README.md

 ### ARK database

-This project contains an SQL file for a consept relational database to store data for the game `ARK: Survival Evolved`.
+This project contains a SQL file for a consept relational database to store data for the game `ARK: Survival Evolved`.

 As the amount of `Dinos`, `Tools` and `Armor` increased there was a need to look up owned items and sort them based on their attributes.
 Since the data has a lot of relationships, relational databases works well for this task.